-I am not a gardener.
+I am not a good gardener.
 I do not sprout my own peas, grow upside down tomatoes, blend my own toxin-free home cleaners or room sprays, nor do I buy bulk dried beans and store them in mason jars.
 I have never marinated olive oils or made a wreath.
 I would love nothing more than to be that person.
 But I’m not.
-I don’t water plants.
-I don’t recycle containers in clever ways.
-I don’t follow directions well.
+I don’t recycle containers in clever ways, or have natural remedies for stains or coughs, and I don’t follow directions well.
 I spend hard-earned money on unimportant items like a soap dispenser at the Container Store.
 And by the time I usually get around to finishing the almonds at the bottom of that $8 bag, they are stale.
 So why am I writing a food blog??

 So kick up your feet if you don’t have kids… or spend 20 minutes cleaning up pasta sauce like I do and THEN kick up your feet after the kids are in bed because you’re now too exhausted to enjoy a hot bath, and read my blog!